 - accepted as a component of a degree program or credit-bearing independent study

-The prize will be announced at the inaugural Chicago Studies Research Colloquium, which will take place on Thursday, May 17, from 12:30 to 2:30 pm in the John Hope Franklin Room, Social Sciences 224.
-Co-hosted by the College, the Office of Civic Engagement, and the Mansueto Institute for Urban Innovation, this event will showcase the year’s best Chicago-focused undergraduate research and allow presenters to share their work with an audience outside their program of study.
+The prize will be announced at the 2019 Chicago Studies Research Colloquium, which will take place on May 14, from 12:30 to 3:30 pm in the John Hope Franklin Room, Social Sciences 224.
+Part of Undergraduate Research Week and co-sponsored with the College Center for Research and Fellowships, this event will showcase the year’s best Chicago-focused undergraduate research and allow presenters to share their work with an audience outside their program of study.

-Please direct any questions to Daniel Koehler, Assistant Dean of the College (firstname.lastname@example.org).
+Please direct any questions to Chris Skrable, Director of Chicago Studies and Experiential Learning in the College (firstname.lastname@example.org).
 We look forward to reading your work!